 [-filename]

-Parameter name
+Parameters Parameter name Value Required?
+Description

-URL of the Web application whose databases that you want to merge.
+url A valid URL, such as "http://server_name" Yes URL of the Web application whose databases that you want to merge.

-The database name from which site collections will be moved.
+sourcedatabasename A valid database name, such as "WSS_Content_1 Yes The database name from which site collections will be moved.

-The name of the database to which the site collections will be moved.
+destinationdatabasename A valid database name, such as "WSS_Content_2" Yes The name of the database to which the site collections will be moved.

-Any one of the following values:
+operation Any one of the following values:

 1 - Analyze